 18. To access the competitor products generated by Cerebro, click the Get Competitors button.

-19. A window will appear with 10 competing products (for Elite the number is 20).
+19. A window will appear with competing products.
 If you want to see the product’s listing on Walmart, click the boxed arrow icon next to the Product ID.

 The link will open the listing page on Walmart.